smartystreets/funnel/training/03_fanout/human.md

 2. Allocate a whiteboard channel labeled "LOADER".
 3. Provide the LOADER with a stack of sticky notes.
 4. Commission someone to be a WORKER.
-5. Allocate a whiteboard channel labeled "WORKER: [NAME]". (use person'a actual name)
+5. Allocate a whiteboard channel labeled "WORKER: [NAME]".
 6. Show the WORKER where the LOADER's channel is located.
 7. If there are fewer than 3 WORKERs and you desire more, go to step 4.
 8. Commission someone to be the MERGER.